RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 You should see the change reflected immediately.
 Sometime you may have to refresh once to get the cache to reset for CSS changes to show, but subsequent refreshes should show immediately.

+> ##### CSS Refresh may require one Hard Browser Refresh first
+> When updating CSS files, changes may not cause the browser to refresh autoamtically in some cases, due to the caching rules that browsers use.
+However, you can hard refresh the page (ctrl-shift-r) once, and any subsequent requests should show any changes you make to the CSS file.

 ### Update Razor Views